Understanding Sexual Assault vs. Sexual Abuse

 Identifying potential behavioral signs of sex abusers may make it easier for parents to protect their children.
 Avoiding someone who shows signs of abusive behavior, including warning signs toward other children, will help prevent future abuse.
 Observing such behavior and reporting it when necessary will also help protect potentially vulnerable children.

 - An adult who tends to want to spend excessive time with children, beyond their role in that child’s life.
 An adult who naturally fills a role in a child’s life, including a coach, teacher, or relative, may naturally spend time with the child.
-An adult who steps outside that role, however, could be grooming that child for abuse.
+However, an adult who steps outside that role could be grooming that child for abuse.
 This could include a coach who wants to spend a great deal of time one-on-one with a specific child or a teacher who suddenly wants to have more interactions with a child outside of school.

 - An adult who does not respect a child’s privacy or cues.
-This might, for example, include an adult who does not care whether a child wants to be hugged or kissed, even though a child may have expressed several times in the past that he or she does not enjoy such behavior.
+This might, for example, include an adult who does not care whether a child wants to be hugged or kissed, even though a child may have expressed several times in the past that they do not enjoy such behavior.